What kinds of incentive plan are most commonly offered and to whom?

 There are other ’33 Act (federal) exemptions such as Rule 506 of Regulation D for senior executives that are “accredited investors” and the “no-sale” doctrine that may be available in certain situations.

-In addition to compliance with the above federal securities laws, companies must also satisfy the securities laws of the states in which its participants are resident.
+In addition to compliance with the above federal securities laws, companies (other than companies listed on NYSE or Nasdaq) must also satisfy the securities laws of the states in which its participants are resident.

 Each state has its own requirements and exemptions.
 Many simply require compliance with federal Rule 701 or a similar uniform exemption.
 Some (notably California and New York) require much more, including advance notice requirements, affidavits, consents to service of process and substantive plan provisions changes.